ZeroDegree0123/Restaurant/README.md

 ## Next Steps

 For future developments on Zach's Burgers I would like to implement a order feature allowing users to search an area for nearby restaurants and being able to place an order.
 I would also like to create a profile page allowing users to manage there account information as well as view there rewards progress.
 Speaking of rewards I would like to create a place to view rewards progress within the profile page.
 Possibly add full order functionality.
-This is a test